 In recent years, marijuana has become a trending topic with its legalization among regions in the United States and Canada.
 Further, a cannabis-friendly culture has resulted in a higher frequency of marijuana ingestion among our furry friends.
 To illustrate, Marijuana is the number one most common medicine pet toxin.
 In addition, over $590,430 pet poison claims have been paid out in the medicine category making it the second most claimed toxicity category.
 Because of this, consider where you store your stash, especially edible, and smoke away from pets as it might result in a trip to the emergency vet for your furry friends.

 Although not a food item, such as chocolate and raisins, the ingredient xylitol is found in many common items in your purse or laying around the house.
 For instance, items such as gum, mints, and lozenges, are toxic to pets and require immediate medical attention.
-“Dogs can become hypoglycemic, have vomiting, weakness, and even collapse,” cites Trupanion on-site veterinary technician Aubrey Halvorsen.
+“Dogs can become hypoglycemic, have vomiting, weakness, and even collapse,” cites Trupanion veterinary technician Aubrey Halvorsen.
 In fact, the Trupanion policy has historically paid $376.715.45 in xylitol ingestion claims.
 For this reason, consider keeping your gum and mints in a secure location.

 Pet poison claims: pet toxicity is common

 Pet poison claims are a regular occurrence for cats and dogs.
-While your home might seem like a safe place for your furry friends, common household and food items quickly can become problematic if they are accessible to your pet.
+While your home might seem like a safe place for your furry friends, common household and food items quickly can become problematic if they’re accessible to your pet.
 Consider pet-proofing your home and if you are concerned at all about your pet showing signs of pet toxicity, seek medical care for the health and wellness of your pets.

 is a digital content writer and editor for Trupanion.
 She spends her workday writing for the Trupanion blog.
 She loves writing about pets, being inspired by pets, and luckily gets to hang out with her rescue dogs all day long.
 In her free time, she enjoys exploring and traveling with her family.
 Her work has been featured on the DOGTV blog, KitNipBox blog, Get Your Pet blog, Fansided, among many others.